-Goji berries are one of the world’s best superfoods in that they contain a powerhouse of vitamins, minerals, and antioxidants.
-Goji berries are said to improve the immune system, treat and prevent cardiovascular disease, and stimulate brain activity.
+Goji berries, Lycium barbarum, also known as wolfberries, are one of the world's best superfoods in that they contain a powerhouse of vitamins, minerals, and antioxidants.
+Goji berries are said to boost the immune system, treat and prevent cardiovascular disease, and stimulate brain activity.
 Unfortunately, goji berries are very hard to find at any store, so why not grow them yourself?
-They’re surprisingly easy to grow AND take care of, so today we’ll show you how to grow goji berries in pots!
+They're surprisingly easy to grow AND take care of, so today we'll show you how to grow goji berries in pots!
 Perfect for those with balconies or small gardens!

 How to Grow Goji Berries

 - Before planting your goji berries, select a deep pot.
 It's very important that you do so, because if it's not deep enough, the plant's roots will stop growing.

 - Be sure the pot has good drainage holes.

 - Fill your pot or container with two thirds good quality potting soil and the rest with sand.
 Top it off with a generous amount of well-rotted manure compost.